The CS130 Project is intended to facilitate the learning of software

 conflicts, writing technical reports, and making presentations.

-graduate, this project may prove to be the highlight of your resume.
+This project may prove to be the highlight of your resume after you

-This page provides necessary details for the completion of your
+This document provides necessary details for the completion of your

 project.
 It should serve as the reference source to resolve any